marcomattolab/i-blind/README.md

   <h2 align="center">iBlind</h2>

-GeminiGuide: A Voice-Assisted Navigation App for the Visually Impaired
+iblind: A Voice-Assisted Navigation App for the Visually Impaired

 ## Overview
-GeminiGuide is a mobile application designed to assist visually impaired individuals with indoor navigation.
+iblind is a mobile application designed to assist visually impaired individuals with indoor navigation.
 By leveraging the power of a language model like Gemini, the app provides real-time, voice-based guidance and information about the user's surroundings.

 <img src="https://github.com/marcomattolab/i-blind/blob/main/readme-images/React-Native-IBlind-App.jpeg"/>